brainrevenge/brainrevenge/docs/installation.rst

 Latest release
 --------------

-We have packaged <PKG_NAME> and published it in PyPi, so you can just install it with `pip`.
+We have packaged brainrevenge and published it in PyPi, so you can just install it with `pip`.

 .. code-block:: bash

-    pip install -U <PKG_NAME>
+    pip install -U brainrevenge

 .. _install_latest_development: